If you have a specific question, you can reach us at firstname.lastname@example.org

-Or if you have the Pro Membership, you could send us the pictures of your Scorecards using the Scorecard Picture Service on the App and we would upload the scores for you.
+2. a.
+If you have the Pro Membership, you could send us the pictures of your Scorecards using the Scorecard Picture Service on the App and we would upload the scores for you.

 You can read more about the SPS Service in our Blog here.

 2. b If you have your Scores on an Excel Sheet, you can send it to Scores@thegrint.com and we will transcribe the scores for you.
 Just make sure the Scores have the Date, Tees, Course (Name and location) and the Score of course.